 We are working hard constantly to expand all over India and present our products to a larger audience.
 Currently we are in more than eight states with 2100+ distributors in the North, West, and Central zones.
 We are constantly concentrating on entering new geographies, and launching 3-4 high margin and high demand products every year, the company is looking to improve its margin.
-The focus is also on increasing the distributor network from 2100 to at least 4000 by the year 2022.
+The focus is also on increasing the distributor network from 2100 to at least 4000 by the year 2023.
+Our honorable Prime minister Shri Narendra Modiji has announced the "Atmanirbhar Bharat Abhiyan".
+It will be huge opportunity for the technical grade manufacturers in India.